 Benefits and allowances chart

-This chart indicates whether the taxable allowances and benefits are subject to Canada Pension Plan (CPP) and employment insurance (EI) withholdings, and shows which codes you should use to report them on the employee's T4 slip.
+This chart indicates whether you need to deduct Canada Pension Plan (CPP) and employment insurance (EI) from the taxable allowances and benefits discussed in this guide, and shows which codes you should use to report them on the employee's T4 slip.

 Code for T4